-17. Part 2 sets out the base salary for senators and members of the House of Representatives, the additional salaries to be paid to parliamentary office holders and Ministers, the portion of base salary and additional salary that is not to be taken into account in defining the parliamentary allowance and salary for the purposes of the Parliamentary Contributory Superannuation Act 1948, and the electorate allowances.
+- 19. Part 2 sets out the base salary for senators and members of the House of Representatives, the additional salaries to be paid to parliamentary office holders and Ministers, the portion of base salary and additional salary that is not to be taken into account in defining the parliamentary allowance and salary for the purposes of the Parliamentary Contributory Superannuation Act 1948, and the electorate allowances. - 20.
+The provisions of this Part remain unchanged from those contained in Part 2 of the previous determination.